epdsn/AsciiForge/README.md

 - **Export Formats** - SVG, PNG, HTML, and more output options
 - **Plugin System** - Extend functionality with custom plugins
 - **Cloud Sync** - Optional cloud backup and sync across devices
+- **Ascii Art Manager** - Manage all your art and creations locally